metalmerge/metalmerge/README.md

 ## About Me

 I'm a developer who enjoys tinkering with code to automate repetitive tasks.
+My interests in academics and life are tech, math, statsitics, finance, investment, com sci, and coding.

 ## GitHub Stats